Komondor: The Noble Hungarian Sheepdog

 Why were Komondors killed in WW2?

 During World War II, many dogs, including Komondors, faced hardships and dangers.
-While some were utilized for military purposes, others suffered due to food shortages and the general chaos of the war.
+While some were utilised for military purposes, others suffered due to food shortages and the general chaos of the war.
 However, it's crucial to note that Komondors were not specifically targeted for extermination during the war.

 Why did Komondor dog go extinct?

 The Komondor dog did not go extinct; in fact, it remains a distinct and well-preserved breed today.
-Their numbers may have declined during certain periods in history, but dedicated breed enthusiasts and organizations have worked tirelessly to ensure their survival.
+Their numbers may have declined during certain periods in history, but dedicated breed enthusiasts and organisations have worked tirelessly to ensure their survival.

 What is the difference between a Puli and a Komondor?